codewithadityaa/Unsplash-Image-Search-App/README.md

+Image search application using UNSPLASH API in React

+Technologies Used
+React
+Unsplash API

+Responsive -> The app is designed to work well on different screen sizes, making it accessible on both desktop and mobile devices.
+Unsplash API -> Inorder to fetch high-quality images based on user queries.
+Users can input search queries to discover specific images of interest.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.